 Sarara has six luxury tents, each positioned to maximise the stunning views of the Mathews Range of mountains and the animal watering hole.
 Preserving the romance of the tented camp, these tents are spacious and high ceilinged, with plenty of cupboard space, electric lighting and 24 hour hot and cold running water.

-There is an outdoor bathroom offering a superb view of the hills from the shower.
-But there is also an indoor toilet and sink at the back of the tent for midnight visits.
+There is an outdoor bathroom offering a superb view of the Namunyak Wildlife Conservancy from the shower, but there is also an indoor toilet and sink at the back of the tent for midnight visits.
 Each tent has its own private terrace with table and chairs and morning coffee and tea are brought to you so that you can wake up gazing out over the mountains.

 Sarara has established itself as one of the 'hot spots' for quality leopard viewing in Africa and equally, for close-up sightings of the normally extremely shy lesser kudu antelope.
 The African wild dogs are frequently encountered in the Sarara valley too.
 Elephant, buffalo, giraffe, gerenuk, impala and warthogs are now regularly seen on our game drives and bush walks and are very much on the increase in numbers.

 There is also an excellent option for families with Sarara House - a two-bedroom house, with a beautiful plunge pool, its own lounge and private dining area.